jbd7/geoFlickr/geoflickr/readme.txt

 3. Thickbox popup containing the map where the photo was taken

 == Changelog ==

+= 1.3 (20230401) =
+* Tested with Wordpress 6.2
+* Added customization parameters: height offset, excluded classes
+* Made Thickbox responsive for narrow and mobile browsing
+* Hidden scrollbars on the Thickbox while the Google Map is loading

 = 1.2 (20230212) =
 * Tested with Wordpress 6.1.1